David Reuteler

 Jun 1996

-Department of Geology & Geophysics at the
+Department of Geology & Geophysics

-University of Minnesota Supercomputer Institute
+Minnesota Supercomputer Institute

 • Maintained and ran code for a 3-D Numerical Model of Mantle Convection.
 Included pre & post-processing, configuring for the Cray 2, C-90 & IBM SP-2 and trouble-shooting.